For obtaining a permit, please call the

 - NO open burning at construction sites without a Commercial Burn Permit and use of air-curtain destructor.

 - Weather conditions dictate the approval of burn permits.
 NO burning will be allowed when sustained winds are above 10 mph.
-Due to the changing conditions, permits will not be issued more than 48 hours in advance.
-For example: to request an open burn permit for Saturday, the request cannot be made before Thursday.
+Due to the changing conditions, permits will not be issued more than 24 hours in advance.
+The requested permit is only good for the day of burn.
+For example: To request an open burn permit for Saturday, the request cannot be made before Saturday.